Where Was I?

 • …you name it, and there are lots of ‘it’s.

 Millennials and, what are they, Gen Zers?, hate anyone they classify as a Baby Boomer, within which they lump the very aged WWII Gen, the true BBers, the Gen-Y and the Gen-Xers, too, blaming anyone older than them for everything they find wrong with the world and life.
-For example: lack of protectionism and slowing globalization, simultaneously.
+Complaint example: lack of protectionism and the slowing of globalization, both simultaneously.
 (Ok-aaaaay.
 Hmmm.
 There’s consistency all rolled up in one pulpy, irrational burp.)
 Or the millennial raging on about having to support all the aging previous generations on her dime paying into social security.
 (They paid a lot more than you did into social security.
 Honest.
 You haven’t been working long enough to significantly contribute.
 And it is something they are entitled to, because they contributed every week, every month, every year, their entire working lives for that benefit.
-Same thing with Medicare.)
+Same thing with Medicare.
+I contribute, too, just like you.)

 And the Blacks–excuse me, African-Americans–blame the whites, calling everyone not sharing both their skin color and their sentiments a bigot, even other Blacks.
 Meanwhile, the white supremacists are busy raving against anyone not sharing their intolerances, and the same applies, just swap out pigmentation genes.